-Michelle Wyatt begins her ninth-year as head coach of the Lady Texans.
-In her first eight campaigns, Wyatt has led the Lady Texans to a record of 179 wins compared to only 64 losses (.737), including a 80-24 (.769) mark in Western Junior College Athletic Conference (WJCAC) games.
+Michelle Wyatt begins her 10th season as head coach of the Lady Texans.
+In her first nine campaigns, Wyatt has led the Lady Texans to a record of 195 wins compared to only 76 losses (.702), including a 90-28 (.763) mark in Western Junior College Athletic Conference (WJCAC) games.

-Most recently, Wyatt led the Lady Texans to a share of the Western Junior College Athletic Conference (WJCAC) championship in 2013 for SPC’s sixth league title in women’s basketball.
+In the 2012-13 season, Wyatt led the Lady Texans to a share of the Western Junior College Athletic Conference (WJCAC) championship for SPC’s sixth league title in women’s basketball.
 The Lady Texans finished their championship season with an overall record of 25-6 and a league mark of 11-3.

 A victory over New Mexico Junior College on February 2, 2006 began a remarkable 44-game home winning streak that included three seasons in which the Lady Texans did not lose a game at home (2006-07, 2007-08, 2008-09).
 The Lady Texans maintained that record through the first seven home games of the 2009-10 season before falling to Midland on February 8, 2010.